Sampreeti Bridge

-Sampreeti Setu or Sampreeti Bridge is a railway bridge on Hooghly River.
+Sampreeti Setu or Sampreeti Bridge is a railway bridge on Hooghly River located near Hugli-Chuchura.
 This bridge was inaugurated on 17 April 2016.
 It is situated between Garifa railway station and Hooghly Ghat railway station in the Naihati-Bandel branch line.
 This bridge has been built as an alternative to the Jubilee Bridge (India).
 The bridge is 415 meters long.